anmol-fzr/better-auth-tanstack/README.md

 ### useSession

-The useSession hook is used to manage the session state.
+The `useSession` hook is used to fetch the session.

 #### Props